Materials-Consortia/OPTIMADE/optimade.rst

     The symbol to use from the referenced standard, expressed according to that standard.
     This field MAY be different from :field:`symbol` directly under :field:`unit-definitions`, meaning that the unit is referenced in :field:`x-optimade-unit` fields using a different symbol than the one used in the standard.
     However, the :field:`symbol` fields SHOULD be the same unless multiple units sharing the same symbol need to be referenced.

-**Keys that are REQUIRED on the outermost level of a Physical Unit Definition, but otherwise OPTIONAL:**

-.. _definition of the $id field in Physical Unit Definitions:

-- :field:`$id`: String.
-  A static IRI identifier that is a URN or URL representing the specific version of the Physical Unit Definition.
-  (If it is a URL, clients SHOULD NOT assign any interpretation to the response when resolving that URL.)
-  It SHOULD NOT be changed as long as the Physical Unit Definition remains the same, and SHOULD be changed when the definition changes.
-  Physical Unit Definitions SHOULD be regarded as the same if they only differ by:

-  - Additions of annotating notes to end of the :field:`description` field.
-  - Changes to the following specific fields at any level: :field:`deprecated` and :field:`$comment`.

-- :field:`$schema`: String.
-  A URL for a meta schema that describes the Physical Unit Definitions format.
-  For Property Definitions adhering to the format described in this document, it should be set to: "https://schema.optimade.org/meta/v1.2.0/optimade/physical_unit_definitions.yaml".

 **OPTIONAL keys:**